How to Train an Intensive Discipler of Others

 We must use books that are rich with Scripture, model proper Bible interpretation, and are sound in theology.

-This excellent understanding of content must also include understanding how the psychologies and integrationist psychologies have influenced the local country where we are training.
-Our counselors must be able to evaluate other worldviews in order to properly interact with them.
-Students must see how we are drawing counseling implications out of the text of Scripture so they are not led down the path of thinking there are vital external resources outside of Scripture.
+This excellent understanding of content would also include understanding how the psychologies and integrationist psychologies have influenced the country where we are doing training.
+Our counselors must be able to evaluate other worldviews and be able to properly interact with them.

-Love[ii]Students must be taught to love Scripture like the psalmists (Ps.19:10; 119: 97).
-For them to catch a vision for loving Scripture, all teachers must be totally committed to the sufficiency of Scripture and model a love and desire for it.
-As one way to encourage this, all instructors must be ACBC certified.[iii]
-Students learn best when they love the subject matter so effective teachers must not just teach to know information but also stir students to love biblical counseling and the God of biblical counseling.
+Love—Students must be taught to love Scripture like the psalmists (Psalm 19:10; 119: 97).
+For them to catch a vision for loving Scripture, all teachers must be totally committed to the sufficiency of Scripture and model loving and desiring Scripture.
+As one way to encourage such love all instructors and counselors must read and agree with all Association of Biblical Counselors position statements.[ii]
+Students learn best when they love the subject matter, so effective teachers must not just teach to know the information but also stir students to love biblical counseling and the God of biblical counseling.[iii]

-GospelThe greatest gift we can give any culture around the world is a clear message of the problem with mankind, how this has impacted our relationship with our Creator, and what He did about it to remedy our greatest need.
-Our presentations of the gospel must be clear; we are calling precious people around the world to turn from their own idolatry through repentance and place their faith in Christ alone as a payment for sin (I Thess.
-1:9).
+Gospel—The greatest gift we can give any culture around the world is a clear message of what is the problem with mankind, how this has impacted our relationship with our Creator, and what He did to remedy our greatest need.
+Our presentations of the gospel must be clear that we are calling precious people around the world to turn from their own idolatry through repentance and place their faith in Christ alone as the payment for sin.
 They must believe not only that He paid the price for their sin but rose again to defeat sin and death.
-The gospel is not just a message to believe but a person to follow so when a person repents, he or she becomes a follower of the Master.
-In fulfillment of the Great Commission, we are calling individuals to become disciples.
+The gospel is not just a message to believe but a person to follow so, when a person repents, he or she becomes a follower of the Master.
+In fulfillment of the Great Commission, we are calling individuals to become followers of our Lord.

 It is equally as important that the inner person of our trainees be purposefully developed toward Christlikeness.

-It is much easier to learn academic content than it is to train a heart.
+It is much easier though to learn academic content than it is to train a heart.
 A head can be filled with proper information while the heart has wicked or improper motives.
 In fact, the most academically advanced seminary professor still has remnant sin.

 We must disciple/mentor our future counselors to be heart aware.
 There are great advantages to having students do personal growth projects.
 Through mentored sanctification, future counselors also see the effort it is going to take for counselees to do homework or grow spiritually.

-Gospel—Our Savior was “full of grace and truth”(John 1: 14).
-We must therefore train Christlike counselors who are gracious and merciful just as our Father in heaven is merciful.
-We must train counselors who are kind (not harsh) because “the kindness of God leads us to repentance” (Rom.
-2: 4).
-Our trainees must be gospel saturated not only in knowing the gospel message but just as importantly in their characters.
+Gospel—Our Savior was “full of grace and truth” (John 1:14).
+We must train Christlike counselors, therefore, who are gracious and merciful, just as our Father in heaven is merciful.
+We must train counselors who are kind (not harsh) because “the kindness of God leads us to repentance”(Rom 2:4).
+Our trainees must be gospel saturated not only in knowing the gospel message but, just as importantly, in their characters.

 Practical ramifications:

-1. Mentored personal development (sanctification) projects must be a regular part of training.
+1. Mentored personal-development (sanctification) projects must be a regular part of training.

 2. We must work hard at helping each student understand their own heart propensities so that they understand how the desires of their hearts will influence their ministries.

-Prov.
-18:13 “If one gives an answer before he hears, it is his folly and shame.”
+Proverbs 18:13 “If one gives an answer before he hears, it is his folly and shame.”

-Prov.
-18:17 “The one who states his case first seems right, until the other comes and examines him.”
+Proverbs 18:17 “The one who states his case first seems right, until the other comes and examines him.”

 It is feasible that a future counselor could be a growing Christian who knows much about the Bible but lacks the skills necessary to build relationships, gather good data, and assign great homework.
 In other words, he could have content and Christlike character but lack competencies necessary for good counseling discipleship.

-A counselor who does not know how to counsel is an oxymoron.
-We not only train counselors in high-quality content and work on their inner person for the glory of God, but we also teach them skills.
-Skills, like being relational, knowing how to ask good quality questions, knowing the counseling process, preparing an agenda , dealing with difficult people, leading a counseling conversation, and not lecturing, are crucial skills for a future counselor to learn.
+Skills, like being relational, knowing how to ask good-quality questions, knowing the counseling process, preparing an agenda , dealing with difficult people, leading a counseling conversation, and not lecturing, are crucial skills for a future counselor to learn.

-Humans are relational beings and long for meaningful relationship.
+Humans are relational beings and long for meaningful relationships.
 Our Lord has designed His Church to be a place where “brothers and sisters in Christ” can flourish in “one another” relationships.
-Even though we are a parachurch organization, our goal is to help strengthen the Church to fulfill its mission.
+Even though we are a parachurch organization, our goal is help the Church fulfill its mission.
 We desire to see the potential of every local church unleashed for the glory of God to fulfill the Great Commission.
 We must teach students to be loyal to the local church and see biblical counseling as a local church enterprise and responsibility.
 We must help pastors own their responsibility to shepherd their own flocks, which includes care of souls.

-Love—the characteristic that is to be true of every local church is love (Rom.
-13:8).
+Love—the characteristic that is to be true of every local church is love (Rom 13:8).
 This “one another” command is found throughout the New Testament and is the most repeated.
-It is clear in the New Testament that loving others leads to holiness (Rom.
-13: 10).
-Therefore, if we are to be a holy people for God then we must die to self and love others.
+It is clear in the New Testament that loving others leads to holiness (Rom 13:10).
+Therefore, if we are to be a holy people for God, then we must die to self and love others.

-Gospel—the central message of any local church needs to be the gospel.
-The good news is not biblical counseling; the good news is that our sins can be forgiven, and we can be reconciled to God through our Savior Jesus Christ.
-This salvation then changes us to be God-glorifiers who love God and love others, especially those of the household of faith (Gal.
-6:10).
+Gospel—The central message of any local church needs to be the gospel.
+The good news is not biblical counseling.
+The good news is that our sins can be forgiven and we can be reconciled to God through our Savior Jesus Christ.
+This salvation then changes us to be God glorifiers who love God and love others, especially those of the household of faith (Gal 6: 10).

 Practical ramifications: